Sandwhiches/Cars/README.md

 # Configs

-go here: https://neat-python.readthedocs.io/en/latest/config_file.html if you want to mess with the configs
+go here: https://neat-python.readthedocs.io/en/latest/config_file.html if you want to mess with the configs.